FOREX-Euro boosted by French election, dollar near two-year highs

 By Karen Brettell

-NEW YORK, April 11 (Reuters) - The dollar held just below two-year highs against a basket of currencies on Monday as it continued to be supported by higher U.S. Treasury yields, while the euro rallied after French leader Emmanuel Macron beat far-right challenger Marine Le Pen in the country's first round of presidential voting.
+NEW YORK, April 11 (Reuters) - The dollar held just below two-year highs against a basket of currencies on Monday, still supported by higher U.S. Treasury yields, while the euro rallied after French leader Emmanuel Macron beat far-right challenger Marine Le Pen in the first round of presidential voting.

-The greenback has gained as Treasury yields soar on expectation of more aggressive tightening by the Federal Reserve, with benchmark 10-year note yields US10YT=RR reaching 2.78% on Monday, the highest since January 2019.
+U.S. Treasury yields have soared on expectations of more aggressive tightening by the Federal Reserve, boosting the greenback.
+Benchmark 10-year note yields US10YT=RR reached 2.793% on Monday, the highest since January 2019.

 “There was maybe a bit of a relief rally, but it’s going to be hard for the euro to really get more upside traction until the event risk fully passes,” said Erik Nelson, a macro strategist at Wells Fargo in New York.